|

 By: Lana K. Wilson-Combs:

-Editor's Note: Information used in this report obtained from Lucas Films.
+Editor's Note: Information used in this report obtained from the Academy Museum of Motion Pictures publicity department.

 |